keboola/connection-docs/storage/tables/index.md

 Alias columns are automatically synchronized, by default, with the source table.
 Columns added to the source table will be added to the alias automatically.
 You can prevent this by disabling *Synchronize columns with source table*.

+Aliases with automatically synchronized columns and without filter can be chained.

 ## Metadata
 Each object of the [Table Storage](/storage/) (Bucket, Table, Column) has an associated key-value